Danielyuuuuu/Graphics-and-Interaction-COMP30019-Project-2/README.md

 After the participants completing the questionnaire, we collect all the responses through Google Form and analyze them together.
 The styles of questions are mostly scalar and multi-choice, which are easier to record and analyze.

 ##### Why we chose this method:
 We chose this method because it's easier and quicker to reach relevant large participant group.
-We can ask more participants to do take the questionnaire at the same time frame.
+We can ask more participants to take the questionnaire at the same time frame.
 And we can analyze the results more rigorously.

 ### Participants description